KA-CHING-A-LING: Christmas Advertising Highlights 1949-2011Posted: December 14, 2012 | |

 (Life, November 1951)

-If Magnavox isn’t your brand of choice, you can pump for a Motorola Television FM-AM Radio, Multi Play Changer — here, with a creepy clown on the TV’s “12 ½” BROADVIEW screen” along with a record player that changes and “plays all three record types … 33 1/3, 45 or 78 r.pm.”
+If Magnavox isn’t your brand of choice, you can pump for a Motorola Television FM-AM Radio, Multi Play Changer — here, with a creepy clown on the TV’s “12 ½” BROADVIEW screen.”
+It also features a record player that changes and “plays all three record types … 33 1/3, 45 or 78 r.pm.”
 I also love how they use the different family portraits for the corresponding product demographic identification (Life, November 1959).

 If you want a more basic model, there’s this one from RCA … although, frankly, what I really want is the Little Nipper figure (Life, November 1959).

 Once you have all this high end stereo equipment, how about joining the Columbia House Record Club for something to play on them.
 I’ve spotlighted some of the more interesting selections, including Miles Davis’ Kind of Blue, which is probably one of the few titles here that still sells.
-Check out the blurb for The Brothers Four: “Folk favorites sung by today’s most exciting team ‘in sprightly fashion.’”
-Also note the sadly recently deceased Dave Brubeck, above (Life, December 1960).
+Check out the blurb for The Brothers Four: “Folk favorites sung by today’s most exciting team ‘in sprightly fashion’” (Life, December 1960).

-I do declare … lose the socks with the shorts and loafers, bub, before heading into HMV (and there’s Little Nipper again, albeit in a stylized fashion here) (The Face, December 1984).
+I do declare … lose the socks with the shorts and loafers, bub, before heading into HMV (sadly no more here in Canada).
+There’s Little Nipper again, albeit in a stylized fashion (The Face, December 1984).

 Meanwhile, almost 20 years later, titles have jumped from £3.99 albums to £12.99 CDs.
 As for available selections … Yes! to Moby, that first Coldplay album, and that great Blur compilation, but I’ll pass on that ghastly Santana disc (Q Magazine, January 2001).

-I’m still waiting for them to officially reissue their Christmas Flexidiscs, complete with Tiny Tim (Uncut, January 2010).
+I’m still waiting for them to officially reissue their Christmas Flexidiscs, complete with Tiny Tim (Update Note: and they finally did in a box set this current xmas 2017) (Uncut, January 2010).

 As someone who worked in record retail during the late 1980s and early 1990s, I probably heard this damn thing a few hundred times.
 It has its moments, but … (Vanity Fair, December 1996)